The University of British Columbia

 • Science educators in informal settings

-• Any educator with an interest in science education
+• Educators with an interest in science education

-Through the pursuit of student individual and collective interests, graduate students will develop and enhance their knowledge and practice of science education.
-Graduate students will be equipped to advance the quality of education and assume leadership roles in the field.
+Through the pursuit of individual and collective interests, students will enhance their knowledge and practice of science education as well as develop their online teaching capacity and expertise.
+Graduates of this program are well equipped to advance the quality of education and assume leadership roles in the field.

-Upon completing the MEd in Science Education degree, students will be able to:
+Upon completing the MEd in Science Education, students will be able to:

-• Critically analyze dominant and alternative theories and discourses of science learning and teaching in formal and informal learning environments
+• Critically analyze dominant and alternative theories and discourses of science learning and teaching in a variety of environments

 • Identify the influences of multiple perspectives (i.e., Local, Aboriginal, International) in facilitating science learning experiences in formal and informal learning environments

-• Better understand how to affect change (i.e., cognitive, affective, emotional, and behavioural) among the diversity of students and learning environments
+• Better understand how to affect change (i.e., cognitive, affective, emotional, and behavioural) among a diversity of students and learning environments

 • Develop learning opportunities for integrating modern technologies in various science learning environments

-• Develop tools to implement and sustain diverse science educational programs
+• Develop tools to implement and sustain diverse science education programs

 • Develop skills and knowledge to understand and address the increasing complexities of issues for modern science educators